Install

 dx log -n 50 # Show last 50 sessions

-dx sync push [dst] # Push session data to local path or remote
+dx sync push [dst] # Push sessions to a private GitHub repo, local path, or rsync remote

-dx sync pull [src] # Pull and merge sessions from another location
+dx sync pull [src] # Pull and merge sessions from the same

 Snap & Resume